microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 - 👎 more branches means more enlisting, github configuration, and pipeline configuration
 - 👎 aging builds for sunset and retiring versions means keeping track of different build approaches
-- 👎 we'll be asking partners to absorb more pain while we're also asking the to migrate
+- 👎 we'll be asking partners who regularly contribute to the repo to absorb more pain while we're also asking them to migrate

 ## Open Issues